 All you have to do is get a combined list of relevant statistics your audience will have an interest in.
 Make it better by expanding on the facts, details, and presentations.

 Use the Skyscraper techniques developed by Brain Dean of backlinko to make this a killer package.

 When you’re done publishing your resource list post, put on your marketing cap and start reaching out to every known blog you’ve mentioned in your post.

 Promote the content further on social media.

 Email your list with it and consider making it a sticky post on your blog for a considerable amount of time.

 You can as well give it a dedicated page on your blog.
 Where every new visitor can easily see it – something like a resource page on your blog.

-This type of post can be a great tool for blog marketing because you’re helping your audience putting together in one place very powerful information they can’t possibly see in a single post.
+This type of post can be a great tool for blog marketing because you’re helping your audience by putting together very powerful information they can’t possibly see in a single post.

 I will illustrate this with examples.

 80% of the time the topic of blog commenting on growing blog popularity is been discussed on the internet, and you’ll always read the two names mentioned.